drykvf/Bitcoin_Pred_022023/README.md

 iv.
 I check my data stationary thanks to the p-value by Dickey Fuller test result, then I implement ACF, PACF plots before modelling and to determine which terms are needed, what kind of model I would use.
 (The details and graphs are available in method and model parts).

+I create future columns named as ‘open_change’,  ‘close_change’, ‘profit’, ‘MA50’,  ‘MA200’ for future.
+I will keep those columns for future modeling or furthermore.
+Now I will only make my analysis with closing price.

+		Created Future Columns

+< LOAD FUTURE COLUMNS TABLE>

+I check normality per columns including created future columns on below histogram.
+Skewness is an asymmetry in the distribution of data as it does not show any kind of symmetry in continuous data.

+•	Open_change, close_change, profit, MA50, MA200 are created for future models.

+•	Open_change, close-change, profit columns look like close normal distribution whereas open, close, high, low, volume, MA50, MA200 columns are Right-Skewed data.
+That means they are not normal distributed.

+For Right-Skewed data the Mean > Median > Mode.

+For Left-Skewed data the Mode > Median > Mean.

+Most of the statistical models do not work when the data is skewed.
+Because the tail region of the skewed data distributions are the outliers in the data and outliers can severely damage the performance of a statistical model.
+The normal distribution is with no skewness like 'Bell-Curve, with no skewness for data such as the Mean = Median = Mode.
+I apparently see my data is non-stationary, from my all other graphs’ result as well.
+I should fix it to get best model performance.

+## ADD histogram

 I check whether my data is stationary or not via ACF, PACF graphs and Dickey Fuller Test.
 ACF is an Autocorrelation Function is that the correlation between the observation at the current time spot and the observations at previous time spots.
 Its plot provides answers about if the observed time series white noise or random, makes us to decide if I need to use MA term (q) in my model.